IBM/mi-prometheus/docs/source/notes/5_problems_explained.rst

     - The used loss function and a method `evaluate_loss`,
     - A definition of the inputs that it expects/accepts,
     - Getter & setter functions for the collected statistics.
+    - Getter & setter methods for the statistics which are `aggregated` based on the collected statistics.

 .. figure:: ../img/problem_class_diagram_wide.png
    :scale: 50 %
    :alt: Class diagram of the problems.
    :align: center

    The class inheritance of the problems.
+For clarity, we present only the most important fields and methods of the base Problem class.

-Fig. 9 presents a class diagram with a subset of problems that are currently present in the framework, starting from clas- sical image classification (such as MNIST and CIFAR10), machine translation (TranslationAnki) or Visual Question Answering (e.g. CLEVR (Johnson et al., 2017) and SortOf- CLEVR (Santoro et al., 2017)).
-It also contains several algorithmic problems such as SerialRecall and ReverseRe- call used in (Graves et al., 2014).
-For clarity we present only the most
+The figure above presents a class diagram with a subset of problems that are currently present in the framework, starting from classical image classification (such as MNIST and CIFAR10), machine translation (TranslationAnki) or Visual Question Answering (e.g. CLEVR (Johnson et al., 2017) and SortOf-CLEVR (Santoro et al., 2017)).
+It also contains several algorithmic problems such as SerialRecall and ReverseRecall used in (Graves et al., 2014).